rishabhengine/LWC_Record/README.md

+# A Quick set up guide
+-- Follow the mentioned Links for the same : https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.